Introduction

 all_characters(c(x, y)) does not check if

-all elements in x and y are character:
+all elements in x and y have type character:

 x and y will be coerced to the highest of